hui-liu/Yellowhorn_genome/README.md

     `seidr_aggregate.sh`

-  - Estimating a hard threshold for a given seidr network
+  - Estimate a hard threshold for a given seidr network

     `seidr_threshold.sh`

-  - Calculate network backbone and compare with threshold
+  - Calculate network backbone and compare two network from backbone and threshold

     `seidr_backbone_compare.sh`